drocheam/optrace/docs/source/usage/image.rst

 or three dimensions (|RGBImage|).
 In both cases, the data should be non-negative and in the case of |RGBImage|
 and |GrayscaleImage| lie inside the value range of :python:`[0, 1]`.

-The following example creates a random |GrayscaleImage| using a numpy array and the :python:`s` argument:
+The following example creates a random |GrayscaleImage|:

 .. testcode::